eddiecylin/Data-science-projects/Telcom-churn-prediction/README.md

 ![online backup](https://github.com/eddiecylin/Data-science-projects/blob/master/Telcom-churn-prediction/images/partner%20.png)

-From the data visualization, it could be assumed that the `monthly contract`,  use of  `online backup` and `internet` service could affect the customer churn.
+From the data visualization, it could be assumed that the `monthly contract`,  use of  `online backup` and `fiber internet` service could affect the customer churn.
 Also, the lack of  `partner` could potentially attribute to higher customer churn as well.
 We will confirm these assumptions with data modeling.

 ## XGBoost models
  In this project, we start with a native XGBoost model without tuning the hyperparameters.
 In this case, the this first XGBoost model is able to achieve 88% accuracy and 94% AUC on a completely seperate hold-out dataset